 Weatherboards houses can take a lot of time in preparation for painting.
 If your house hasn’t been painted for a long time and is showing signs of crocodilling – where the first coat of an old enamel paint is starting to embrittle and the top coat is starting to wrinkle and crack – then stripping will be required.

 Dark colours on weatherboard houses and timber joinery, especially where they have been previously painted white, should be avoided.
 Painting your house a dark colour when it has been a light colour can cause the new paint system to bubble and in extreme cases the timber may shrink and gaps open up.
 This is because the timber, which has residual moisture, is heating up more than it has in the past.
 This draws the moisture out of the timber and causes the paint to bubble, if you pop them you may find water dribbles out.
-Light colours reflect heat and preserve the paint system for a much longer time.
+Light colours reflect heat and preserve the paint system for much longer.